The-Programming-Foundation/learningcodesnippets/README.md

-This repo consists of all the code snippets for the Learning section of the website.
+This repository consists of all the code snippets for the `Learn` page of The Programming Foundation.

-# Structure of the Repo
+# Structure of the repository
-This repo follows a hierarchical directory structure which resembles the hierarchy present in the learning section of the website.
+This repo follows a hierarchical directory structure that resembles the hierarchy present in the website's `Learn` page.

-At the top of the hierarchy, we have `Domains`.
-Under each `Domain`, we have `Courses`.
-Under each `Course`, we have `Lessons`.
-Under each `Lesson`, we have `Topics`.
+A `Domain` is the highest element of the hierarchy.
+Under each `Domain`, there are `Sections`, under each `Section`, there are `Lessons`, and, under each `Lesson`, there are `Topics`.

 ```
 .
 ├── ...
 ├── Domain1
-│   ├── Course1
+│   ├── Section1
 │   │   ├── Lesson1
 │   │   │   ├── Topic1
 │   │   │   ├── Topic2
 │   │   │   └── ...
 │   │   ├── Lesson2
 │   │   └── ...
-│   ├── Course2
+│   ├── Section2
 │   │   └── ...
-│   ├── Course3
+│   ├── Section3
 │   │   └── ...
 │   └── ...
 ├── Domain2